 SA3 thanks SA2 for the LS regarding LI requirements on IMS Data Channel.

-SA3 would like to answer the question 1 in below scenario:
+SA3 would like to give feedback for below scenario:

-Roaming cases with S8HR / N9HR model: SA2 would like to ask SA3 to study how the VPLMN decrypts the Data Channel content when any UE is in roaming state.
+1) Roaming cases with S8HR / N9HR model: SA2 would like to ask SA3 to study how the VPLMN decrypts the Data Channel content when any UE is in roaming state.

-Answer: VPLMN cannot decrypt the Data Channel content when a UE is in roaming state with S8HR / N9HR model.
+Feedback from SA3: The S8HR/N9HR are direct interfaces between a roaming UE and its HPLMN and LI Requirements on the S8HR/N9HR imply that these interfaces shall not be confidentiality protected.
 It is possible to VPLMN have access to a copy of the DC content without confidentiality protection by using DTLS1.2 in DC protocol stack and setting NULL cipher for DTLS1.2.
 However, it’s not recommended in security point of view because of following reasons:

 NULL cipher is not possible for DTLS1.3 and is not recommended in DTLS1.2.